echo2echo/passwordGenerator/README.md

 An Outlook/Microsoft account password can be 256 charaters long.

-Retrieve password with a web browser...
+Retrieve a password with a web browser...

 https://joelrader.net/cgi-bin/passgen/?length=64